-Text Only allows you to add a screen or slide with only text (and a media file) in your questionnaire.
-It will add interaction and personality to your questionnaire because instead of only asking for information, Text Only is an opportunity to give information as well.
+Text Only allows you to add a screen or slide with text (and a media file) but no questions in your questionnaire.
+It will add interaction and personality to your questionnaire because instead of only asking for information, you have the opportunity to give information as well.
 It helps to create a dialogue and make your questionnaire feel interactive.

-Text Only screen is used to give information to respondents and encourage them to participate - for example, what the goal of the survey is, or extra information about and answer to a question.
-We'll discuss the following:
+You can use this question type to give information to respondents and encourage them to participate - for example, what is the goal of the survey, or extra information about and answer to a question.

 - Add a Text Only question

 In the Questions tab, click the button ?
 Questions.
 Select Text Only from the list of question types.
 Click +.

 - Lock/unlock the question to be edited by other team members.

 - Copy, Delete, or Preview that particular question.

 3. Add your message

 Here is where you can create an interesting screen to break up your questionnaire.
 You can also add images, gifs, or videos.